Leading Butterfly Valve Manufacturers

 AWWA Certified Butterfly Valves

-AWWA certified butterfly valves meet all of the safety and efficiency standards of the American Water Works Association.
-They are made from cast iron or ductile iron, with a rubber or stainless-steel seat.
-Most often, people use this valve type to move potable water, which is why they must meet standards for human consumption.
+Meet the safety and efficiency standards of the American Water Works Association, typically made from cast iron or ductile iron with a rubber or stainless-steel seat.
+They are often used for potable water systems due to their compliance with human consumption standards.

 Plastic Valves